-Similar to CStoIHT, we start the convergence analysis for CStoGradMP by finding the contraction coefficient for the expectation of recovery error squared at each iteration of CStoGradMP. \begin{lemma} Let $X^*$ be a feasible solution of \eqref{eqn:bmodel} and $X^0$ be the initial solution.
-Under Assumption 1, the expectation of the recovery error squared at the $t$-th iteration of Algorithm~\ref{alg:CStoGradMP} for estimating the $j$-th column of $X^*$ is bounded by
+Similar to CStoIHT, we start the convergence analysis for CStoGradMP by finding the contraction coefficient for the expectation of recovery error squared at each iteration of CStoGradMP.

+\begin{lemma} Let $X^*$ be a feasible solution of \eqref{eqn:bmodel} and $X^0$ be the initial solution.
+Under Assumptions, the expectation of the recovery error squared at the $t$-th iteration of Algorithm~\ref{alg:CStoGradMP} for estimating the $j$-th column of $X^*$ is bounded by

 where